-As at April 30, 2018, the Company had a cash and cash equivalents balance of \$217,495 (October 31, 2017 - \$80,000) to settle accounts payable and accrued liabilities of \$657,266 (October 31, 2017 - \$598,842) which includes \$631,603 (October 31, 2017 - \$563,847) of unpaid salary and vacation pay owing to the Company's President and CEO that she has elected to defer and that is non-interest bearing with no fixed terms of repayment.
-As at April 30, 2018, all of the Company's financial liabilities have contractual maturities of less than one year, with the exception of the equipment lease as described in Note 14(d).
+As at July 31, 2018, the Company had a cash and cash equivalents balance of \$1,596,954 (October 31, 2017 - \$80,000) to settle accounts payable and accrued liabilities of \$729,553 (October 31, 2017 - \$598,842) which includes \$686,603 (October 31, 2017 - \$563,847) of unpaid salary and vacation pay owing to the Company's President and CEO that she has elected to defer and that is non-interest bearing with no fixed terms of repayment.
+As at July 31, 2018, all of the Company's financial liabilities have contractual maturities of less than one year, with the exception of the equipment lease as described in Note 14(d).
 The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing and the continued deferral of some or all of the President and CEO's salary.
-Although the Company has been successful in the past in obtaining financing, there can be no assurance that additional funding will be available, or available under terms favourable to the Company, or that the President and CEO will continue to elect to defer some or all of her salary.
-The Company will need to rely on new sources of equity financing, if available, to meet its ongoing working capital requirements.
-Failure to obtain additional financing would result in delay or the indefinite postponement of further exploration and the development of the Company's properties, as well as the loss of prospecting permits and mineral claims and the risk of the Company failing to continue as a going concern.
+Although the Company has been successful in the past in obtaining financing, there can be no assurance that additional funding will be available, or available under terms favourable to the Company will need to rely on new sources of equity financing, if available, to meet its ongoing working capital requirements.
+Failure to obtain additional financing would result in delay or the indefinite postponement of further exploration and the development of the Company's properties, as well as the loss of prospecting permits and/or mineral claims and the risk of the Company failing to continue as a going concern.